symbol/symbol-docs/source/cli.rst

 **Get AggregateBondedTransactions**

-Gets an array of AggregateBondedTransactions where the account is the sender or requires to cosign the transaction.
+Gets an array of aggregate bonded transactions where the account is the sender or requires to cosign the transaction.

 Options